 Aim & overview of the series

-This blog is my attempt to share with you some of my thoughts, experiences and practices, which I have gained during the last 5 years while working agile.
+This series of articles is my attempt to share with you some of my thoughts, experiences and practices, which I have gained during the last 5 years while working agile.
 It would be a personal achievement and a huge satisfaction for me, if it would help some of you to improve your work and/or project in any way.
 I am always open to your feedback and I welcome any discussion.

 I’ve decided to organize this as a series of several freestyle entries, which will cover topics such as:

 • handling agile/Scrum in a large corporate environment